 Location: Blue Mountains

-If you’re looking for a quintessential free camping adventure, Mt York Campground is a perfect spot from which to explore the Blue Mountains.
+If you’re looking for a quintessential free camping adventure in NSW, Mt York Campground is a perfect spot from which to explore the Blue Mountains.
 With over 300 climbing routes in the area, this is a rock climber’s paradise, so be sure to check out TheCrag before you head off if you’re keen to send it.

 There’s a small limited camping area suitable for tents that’s completely free and doesn’t need a booking, but you’ll have to get in quick to beat all the Sydney climbers.
 There are also some great views only a short walk away such as the Mt York lookout and Barden lookout.